 What Is Magnetic Declination?

-If you have ever used a compass, you know that it points to the north.
-But did you know that there are 2 versions of north – true north and magnetic north?
+If you have ever used a compass, you know it points to the north.
+But did you know it usually doesn't point to the geographic North Pole or to the magnetic North Pole?

 The difference between true north and magnetic north is called magnetic declination or magnetic variation.
 Some sources also erroneously refer to it as magnetic deviation.
 It's essential to take this phenomenon into account when navigating with a compass.